DFE-Digital/dfe-glossary/app/index.md

 Usually a university.
 A generic term for organisations that teach at degree level or higher (’higher education’).
 Some still call themselves colleges or use another term.

 ## I

-### Initial teacher training (ITT)

-The training you have to do to become a teacher.
-It’s usually fine to say ’teacher training’ rather than ’initial teacher training’.
-The ’ITT’ abbreviation should be avoided - instead say teacher training, or just training.

 ### International qualified teacher status (iQTS)